The best free PDF to Word converter 2019

-There are several free programs that can do the job, using different techniques to identify and extract images and text, while preserving the original formatting.
+There are several free PDF to Word converters that can do the job, using different techniques to identify and extract images and text, while preserving the original formatting.
 They're not all the same though, and some application gives much more accurate results than others.

 We've put the best PDF to Word converters through their paces to decide which recreates the original document most faithfully.
 You can see the results of our tests on the left, and click the previews to zoom in.